 Make pancakes and waffles fluffier

 If you like your pancakes and waffles on the fluffy side, substitute club soda for the liquid called for in the recipes.
 You’ll be amazed at how light and fluffy your breakfast treats turn out.
+Pssst: You might be messing up your pancakes if you make these mistakes.

 Give your plants a mineral bath

 Don’t throw out that leftover club soda.
 Use it to water your indoor and outdoor plants.
 The minerals in the soda water help green plants grow.
 For maximum benefit, try to water your plants with club soda about once a week.
+Check out these other hacks for growing healthy houseplants.

 Remove fabric stains